frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 Pope Francis has often talked about the "spiritual emptiness" of the world (Pope Francis *Address*, December 22, 2014).
 We are here to remedy that situation, to remind people that there is something after this world, that man has a soul.

-For this man, as for many people, living is a matter of enjoying as much pleasure as possible and doing as little as need be, to eat, to drink, to have a good time, to lay up ample goods for many years.
+For this man, as for many people, living is a matter of enjoying as much pleasure as possible and to do as little as need be, to eat, to drink, to have a good time, to lay up ample goods for many years.

 That is his ideal, whereas the greatest ideals we could have in this world are the ideals of Christ.
 He has something to say to us each day of our life.